vertica/VerticaPy/CONTRIBUTING.md

   warnings.warn(warning_message, Warning)
 ```

-If you want to add a parameter with specific values, it is possible to use a list of values.
+To add a parameter with specific values, use a list:

 ```python
 x = "apple"